DipanwitSen/ADAS/car_annotation/readme.md

 GELU (Gaussian Error Linear Unit): A activation function that is similar to ReLU but with a smoother curve.

 Layers:

+a layer is a component of a neural network that processes input data and produces output data.
+Layers are the building blocks of neural networks, and they can be combined in various ways to create complex models.

 Dense (Fully Connected) Layer: A layer where every input is connected to every output.
 Convolutional Layer: A layer that applies a convolution operation to the input data.